Houston Assault Defense Attorney

 Attorney Aaron Holt provides high-quality and personalized legal solutions to either get your entire case dismissed, obtain a not-guilty verdict, or get your charges/penalties reduced to avoid imprisonment.
 Do not hesitate to learn about our effective and affordable legal representation.

-For more information about our firm, contact us today.
+For more information about our law firm, contact us today.

 Work Directly with Attorney Aaron Holt